perrette/dimarray/docs/_notebooks_rst/reshape.rst

 reshape [experimental]
 ^^^^^^^^^^^^^^^^^^^^^^

 :py:meth:`dimarray.DimArray.reshape` is similar but not the same as numpy ndarray's :ref:`reshape <http://docs.scipy.org/doc/numpy/reference/generated/numpy.reshape.html>`.
 It takes only axis names as parameters.
 It is a high-level function that makes use of `newaxis`, `squeeze`, `flatten` and `unflatten` to reshape the array.
-It differs from numpy in that it cannot "break" an existing dimension (unless it is a FlattenedAxis).
+It differs from numpy in that it cannot "break" an existing dimension (unless it is a MultiAxis).
 It also performs :py:meth:`transpose` as needed to match the required shape.

 Here an example where high-dimensional data is converted into a pandas' DataFrame for displaying result of a sensitivity analysis.
-FlattenedAxis are converted into MultiIndex before passing to pandas.
+MultiAxis are converted into MultiIndex before passing to pandas.

 >>> large_array = DimArray(np.arange(2*2*5*2).reshape(2,2,5,2), dims=('A','B','C','D'))
 >>> large_array.reshape('A,D','B,C').to_pandas()